 Scheduling Posts on InstagramAs mentioned in the introduction, the ability to schedule posts on Instagram is still fairly new, and, on top of this, can only be done through third-party tools.
 While this is true, there’s still the ability to create drafts on Instagram itself.
 This allows you to save posts for later, but it’s still left up to you to actually log in and post it.
 Other than that, you’re likely to be stuck using a third-party tool.
 Fortunately, with a little research, you’ll find plenty of information and reviews available when looking for the best social media management tools to help accomplish your marketing goals.
 Two of the better tools include Sprout Social and Hootsuite, which will be covered below in more depth.

 Instagram DraftsWhile it’s not quite possible to schedule posts that will automatically publish through the Instagram website or phone app, the platform does give you the ability to create drafts.
 Drafts allow you to create the content of a post, give it a caption, filter the image, and anything else you’d do when creating an Instagram post, then save it to be published at a later date.
 The main problem is that, when the time to post does come, it’s necessary to log in and publish it manually.
-Even though you can’t set a time for your post to automatically publish, it’s useful by allowing you to prepare a number of posts that can very easily be published at the appropriate time.
-This can be assisted by setting a reminder in your phone’s calendar.
+While you cannot schedule an automatic publication time for your post, this feature proves valuable as it enables you to prepare multiple posts that you can effortlessly publish at the suitable moment.
+Enhancing this process can be achieved by configuring a reminder in your phone’s calendar.
 Creating a draft on Instagram is quite simple, just follow these steps:

 - Create a post as you typically would using the Instagram app (choosing filters, adding a location, writing a caption, etc.)